 How do I become certified?

-Work directly with an above weatherization training provider to register for classes.
 To register for NSSC’s courses, see How do I register for a weatherization course? for more information.

 How much does certification cost?